jaredpalmer/razzle/README.md

 ### `npm run start:prod` or `yarn start:prod`
 Runs the compiled app in production.

-You can view your application at `http://localhost:3000`
+You can again view your application at `http://localhost:3000`

 ## Customization